swirldev/swirlify/README.md

 ## Install swirlify

-You'll be installing the development versions of swirl and swirlify.
+You'll be installing the development versions of swirl and swirlify as well as the rmarkdown package (from the good folks at RStudio).
 To do so, you need a recent version of devtools, which you can get with `install.packages("devtools")`.

 ```
-devtools::install_github(c("swirldev/swirl", "swirldev/swirlify"))
+devtools::install_github(c("rstudio/rmarkdown", "swirldev/swirl", "swirldev/swirlify"))
 ```

 ## 3 ways to author interactive swirl content:

-#### 1. YAML Writer
+#### 1. YAML Writer (Recommended)

 ```
 library(swirlify)